Because the Mountain Knows

 Could I have climbed higher than his highest?

-That's the abiding limitlessness that the Mountain teaches.
+This is the abiding limitlessness that the mountain teaches.

 of my knowing and courage.